 Express Entry is a method of applying for immigration to Canada and not an application category in itself.
-For Express Entry in Canada, instead of filing and sending across an immigration application to the pertinent immigration office, prospective applicants are first required to enter into a pool of probable aspirants and then wait for an “Invitation to Apply” from the Canadian government prior to submitting their main application.
-This Express Entry system in Canada allows the migration authorities to streamline and handle the course of new applications without leading to a backlog and to facilitate a smooth processing for the selected cases in a timely fashion.
-Some applicants may have some questions about the Express Entry application process and therefore, it is best to hire an immigration lawyer in Toronto.
+For Express Entry in Canada, instead of filing and sending across an immigration application to the pertinent immigration office, prospective applicants are first required to enter into a pool of probable aspirants and then wait for an “Invitation to Apply”.
+An ITA from the Canadian government is required, prior to submitting their main application.
+This Express Entry system in Canada allows the immigration authorities to streamline and handle the course of new applications without leading to a backlog, and to facilitate the smooth processing of the selected cases in a timely fashion.
+Some applicants may have questions about the Express Entry application process and therefore, it is best to hire an immigration lawyer in Toronto.
 Our lawyer can answer all your questions as well as guide you during the process of immigration.

 - Federal Skilled Worker Class

 - Federal Skilled Trades Class

 People that meet the criteria for one of the above-mentioned programs are free to apply to be pitched into a pool of candidates through Express Entry.
 In this system, the Canadian Government, the provincial and regional governments, and the employers in Canada generally choose people from the pool who satisfactorily meet the requirements of the local Canadian labour market.
 Your Express Entry lawyer can help you create your profile in a way that helps you quickly qualify through all of the rounds of evaluation.